 work in the field of the preparation and mechanical characterization of biomaterials for tissue engineering applications.
 Within these fields of research, he has coauthored more than 100 scientific publications and five patents.
 He has been Principal Investigator in four research projects.

 He teaches Classical Mechanics at the undergraduate level.
-His post-graduate teaching is Design and Characterization of Nanomaterials at the Master in Physics: Radiations, Nanotechnology, Particles and Astrophysics, which he also coordinates.
-He has supervised 14 Master's Theses and 2 PhD theses (both awarded the PhD Excellence award).
-Currently, he is supervising two more PhD theses.
+At the master level he teaches “Design and Characterization of Nanomaterials” and “Nanostructured Fluids.
+Rheological Properties” at the Master in Physics: Radiations, Nanotechnology, Particles and Astrophysics, which he also coordinated from 2017 to 2021.
+He has supervised more than 20 Master's Theses and four PhD theses (two of them awarded the PhD Excellence award).
+Currently, he is supervising five more PhD theses.
 In 2014 he was scientific secretary of the 14th International Conference on Electrorheological Fluids and Magnetorheological Suspensions (ERMR2014).
 He has given several invited and plenary lectures at international conferences.